 The content you are able to export depends on your user rights.
-If you have any of the following rights, the Export page discussed in "Exporting Content" on the next page is available:
+If you have any of the following rights, the Export page discussed in "Exporting Content" below is available:

 - Logger Rights > Filters: Use and view shared filters. - Logger Rights > Forwarders and Alerts: View forwarders and alerts.